kelsi2/TS_Course/Server/README.md

 - Understanding the order in which decorators are run are the key to understanding them
 - Decorators are experimental, need to enable them in tsconfig file

-* See decorators.ts for examples
+* See intro/decorators.ts for examples

 * Decorators can take four arguments: